phetsims/natural-selection/doc/implementation-notes.md

 **Logging**

-The sim makes heavy use of logging via `phet.log`, enabled using the `log` query parameter.
-If you are making modifications to this sim, or trying to understand its behavior, do so with logging enabled.
+The sim makes heavy use of logging via `phet.log`.
+If you are making modifications to this sim, or trying to understand its behavior, do so with logging enabled via the `log` query parameter.

 **Memory Management**